 7 TDHCA utilizes the most recent list of designated places produced by the Texas USDA Rural Development State Office.
-Applicants may petition TDHCA to update the "Rural" designation of an area by providing a letter from a USDA Rural Development official clearly stating that the area is eligible for funding by USDA Rural Development.
-To treat all applicants equitably, such letter must be provided to TDHCA prior to the commencement of the pre-application submission period for HTC applications, or application submission period for HOME applications.
+Applicants may petition TDHCA to update the "Rural" designation of a development's location by providing a letter from a USDA Rural Development official clearly stating that the area is eligible for funding by USDA Rural Development.